sengsgx/sengsgx/README.md

 #TODOs
 * simplfy configuration of subscription key (note: newer version of sgx-ra-tls now also support the new IAS authentication method)
 * option to only build the minimum of sgx-ra-tls required for the SENG server
+* make the IP address configuration/bindings in SENG server easier configurable + more dynamic